Softwares for navigation

 Mappy as well.
 Of course, driving on a motorway is faster, but that's a bit steep!.
 The shortest itinerary was the obvious solution.

 I recommend to not buying this software !
-You'll be very disappointed.
+You'll be very disappointed or get it in another way for free.